FDA May Disqualify 2 Chinese Labs Over Unreliable Data, Lab Violations

 FDA investigators visited Mid-Link facilities earlier this year and have already corresponded with the lab, ascertaining that there have been violations of good laboratory practice.

-During one visit, FDA investigators asked Mid-Link President Xiaoming Hong and study director Lee Fu about an improbable dataset where several animals were recorded to have gained the exact same weight (0.5 grams) between a period of time.
+During one visit, FDA investigators asked Mid-Link President Xiaoming Hong and study director Lee Fu about an improbable dataset in which several animals were recorded to have gained the exact same amount of weight (0.5 grams) in a period of time.

-FDA wrote in the latest letter to Mid-Link that it is the study director’s responsibility to serve as the point of control, yet they allowed “fabricated” and “erroneous data [to be] incorporated into the final study report.”
+FDA wrote in the latest letter to Mid-Link that it is the study director’s responsibility to serve as the point of control, yet the director allowed “fabricated” and “erroneous data [to be] incorporated into the final study report.”

-Mid-Link responded to the FDA’s first warning saying standard operating procedures were revised, staff training was recorded, and tests were redone.
+Mid-Link responded to the FDA’s first warning by saying that standard operating procedures were revised, staff training was recorded, and tests were redone.

 Animal Testing Health Violations